 Most online survey sites are looking for users that live in specific geographical areas, which mostly cover different parts of the developed world.
 If you do not live in North America, Europe or Australia, your chances of finding an online survey that pays well, or an online survey at all, are pretty slim.

-So if you live in India or Bangladesh and come across an online survey site that promises to pay you cash, then please approach the site with caution because it could all be fraud.
+So if you live in India or Bangladesh and come across an online survey site that promises to pay you cash, then please approach the site with caution because it could all be a scam.

-2. The reward policy should be crystal clear
+2. The reward policy is not crystal clear

 If the online survey site promises to pay you cash in return for each form you fill out, check the minimum payout threshold, which is usually close to $20.
 Some sites allow you to accumulate reward points that can be redeemed against actual products from a catalog, gift cards, e-certificates and vouchers.
 Make sure you know exactly what you will receive and when you will receive it before committing too much time to completing online surveys in an effort to earn some cash.

-3. No upfront payment should be charged to register at an online survey site
+3. An upfront payment is charged to register at the online survey site

 All survey sites I know of allow consumers to register for free, which means no form of investment is made in order to earn money through survey sites.
 At the same time, if the survey site requests your credit card information, step away because it could be another scam.